 Move your body in a way you enjoy (and do it like no-one is watching).
 What do you enjoy?
 Maybe you like to take a short 10 min walk (enjoying the surroundings).
 Did you know that walking can increase endorphin levels that can help ease depression?
 Perhaps a workout is your preferred choice.
 Exercise triggers the release of chemicals in the brain such as dopamine and serotonin.
 So, it might just help lift your mood; walk, dance in the lounge room, head to the gym, swim or take a yoga class.
 Move your body in a way your enjoy.

-Re – Organise your spice rack
+Re-organise your spice rack

 A good technique to gain a sense of control back is to keep busy.
 Just last Sunday, I did a bit of a clean and tidying to get some emotional energy out and it felt good.
 This can be the spice rack or anything that needs a spring clean.

-Call a friend for a chat
+Call a friend to chat

 Go for on the phone or in person, rather than text or social media.
 You’ll know the right friend to call.
 Research says friends are a great thing to support you when emotional.
 So, call them up and see what’s happened since you last had a good chat.